+In fact, skuas are one of Antarctica's top avian predators.
 There are two skua species in Antarctica, the brown skua and south polar skua.
-Both species of skua patrol King George Island, the South Shetlands of which that island is a part, and the nearby Antarctic Peninsula in search of easy prey.
+Both patrol King George Island in the South Shetlands as well as the nearby Antarctic Peninsula in search of prey.

 And hapless biologists.

 Image by Dietmar Denger

 Antarctica's two skuas: brown & south polar

 Brown skuas are the larger of the two species and have brown bodies, sharp falcon-like bills, and tiny claws at the end of their webbed feet.

 South polar skuas, the smaller of the two, have distinctive tan highlights to their feathers and tend to be more reserved than brown skuas.